-Brown University is a leading Ivy League institution and the only major research university in the nation where undergraduates are the architects of their own course of study.
-Brown is distinguished by its unique undergraduate academic program, a world-class faculty, outstanding graduate and medical students, and a tradition of innovative and rigorous multidisciplinary study.
+Brown University is a nonprofit, leading Ivy League institution and the only major research university in the nation where undergraduates are the architects of their own course of study.
+Brown is distinguished by its unique undergraduate academic program — defined by its Open Curriculum — a world-class faculty, outstanding graduate and medical students, and a tradition of innovative and rigorous education that crosses and transcends fields of study.

-The University’s mission—to serve the community, the nation, and the world by educating and preparing students (in the words of the College charter) to “discharge the offices of life with usefulness and reputation”—is fulfilled through a strong partnership of students and teachers.
+The University’s mission—to serve the community, the nation, and the world by educating and preparing students (in the words of the College charter) to “discharge the offices of life with usefulness and reputation”—is fulfilled through strong faculty-student collaboration.

 The seventh oldest university in America, Brown was established in 1764 as Rhode Island College in the town of Warren, Rhode Island, and enrolled its first students in 1765.
 In 1770 the College moved to its present location, and in 1804 it was renamed Brown University to honor a $5,000 donation from local merchant Nicholas Brown.
-Today the University’s main campus covers nearly 140 acres on a historic residential hill overlooking downtown Providence, a vibrant city of some 170,000 people and the capital of Rhode Island.
+Today the University’s main campus covers nearly 150 acres in the historic College Hill neighborhood overlooking downtown Providence, a vibrant city of some 190,000 people and the capital of Rhode Island.
+Brown’s campus in the Jewelry District is home to the Warren Alpert Medical School, Laboratories for Molecular Medicine, School of Professional Studies and South Street Landing, which houses more than a dozen administrative departments.

-Brown draws men and women from all over the United States and many other countries.
-Distinguished by their academic excellence, creativity, self-direction, leadership, and faculty known for its prize-winning multidisciplinary scholarship and dedication to teaching.
-By providing a rich undergraduate experience together with strong graduate and medical programs, the University fosters internal and external discovery at every level of the academic enterprise.
+Brown draws students from all over the United States and many other countries, distinguished by their academic excellence, creativity, self-direction, and leadership.
+With its student-centered approach to education, the University attracts leading faculty known both for prize-winning scholarship and research and also dedication to teaching.
+By providing rich undergraduate and graduate experiences, together with strong programs in medicine, public health and professional studies, the University fosters internal and external discovery at every level of the academic enterprise.

-Brown is internationally known for its dynamic undergraduate curriculum, implemented by faculty vote in 1969.
+Brown is internationally known for its dynamic Open Curriculum for undergraduates, implemented by faculty vote in 1969.
 Undergraduates must pass 30 courses and complete the requirements for a concentration, or major, in order to receive a bachelor’s degree.
 The curriculum does not require distribution or core courses outside the concentration.
-More than 2,000 undergraduate courses support just under 80 concentrations, many of them interdisciplinary, and a wide variety of independent studies.
+More than 2,000 undergraduate courses support more than 80 concentrations, many of them interdisciplinary, and a wide variety of independent studies.

-At the heart of the Brown curriculum are three basic principles: that students are active participants in learning; that acquiring analytical and critical skills is as important as mastering factual knowledge; and that learning requires opportunities for experimentation and cross-disciplinary synthesis.
+Three basic principles lie at the heart of the Open Curriculum: that students are active participants in learning; that acquiring analytical and critical skills is as important as mastering factual knowledge; and that learning requires opportunities for experimentation and synthesis that crosses boundaries that typically separate fields of study.

 Brown University is accredited by the New England Association of Schools and Colleges.
-In addition, the Warren Alpert Medical School is accredited by the Liaison Committee on Medical Education.
-The School of Engineering has received accreditation from the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology for its bachelor of science programs in civil, chemical, electrical, materials, and mechanical engineering.
+In addition, the Warren Alpert Medical School is accredited by the Liaison Committee on Medical Education, and the School of Public Health is accredited by the Council on Education for Public Health.
+The School of Engineering has received accreditation from the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology for its bachelor of science programs in biomedical, chemical, computer, electrical, environmental, materials, and mechanical engineering.
+Within each of these concentration programs there are several options, each of which is accredited.

 Consonant with Brown’s tradition concerning academic freedom, the faculty and Corporation, in 1966, adopted the following statement of principles: